matuteiglesias/journal/content/Dev/2025-04-20_Flowpower_Execution_and_Development_Planning.md

 - Follow through with the three-day roadmap for agent activation and task execution.

 ### Session Context
-This session was part of ongoing efforts to enhance Flowpower's capabilities and ensure efficient project execution and agent [[productivity]].
+This session was part of ongoing efforts to enhance Flowpower's capabilities and ensure efficient project execution and agent productivity.